Square-inch analysis: Rationale

 leads to increased customer response, direct marketers seeking to maximize profits will choose to increase the exposure of their more profitable items by increasing the amount of space allocated to their offers.
 Square-inch analysis provides a means of normalizing the basis on which the profitability of published offers can be compared.

-Place in Direct Marketing Cycle
+Place in direct marketing cycle

 Since square-inch analysis is derived from spatial measurements taken from published offers and actual sales results produced by those offers, it is normally undertaken at the conclusion of one promotional publication cycle, and before the beginning of the next.
 As a part of a larger discipline of marketing analytics, it might be seen as an "optional extra" that follows other effectiveness measurements and precedes another cycle of strategic planning.

 Applications

 Classic square-inch analysis was and still is used primarily by mail-order catalog publishers, because these vehicles contain multiple separate sales offers of varying size, and managers need a means of systematically subdividing aggregate publishing costs down to the individual item offer level.
 Printed offers in other formats (such as travel brochures, or magazine display ads) would also yield to this analysis.
 It has been suggested that square-inch analysis should play a role in website marketing analytics, but such use is not well documented.